AdobeDocs/analytics.en/help/analyze/report-builder/reportbuilder-toolbar.md

 ---
-description: Information to help you understand the function of the buttons on the Report Builder toolbar.
+description: Learn about the functions of the Report Builder toolbar buttons.
-title: Report Builder toolbar
+title: How to use the Report Builder toolbar
 uuid: 9f340fb0-f99a-4dd4-bcca-19c54e5499e6
 feature: Report Builder
 role: User, Admin